Termite Control

 Overview

-PestControl.lk approaches termite control as a long-term asset protection service rather than a one-time chemical visit.
-Our technicians inspect mud tubes, live activity, timber moisture, hollow sounding sections, expansion joints, and garden-to-building contact points before recommending a control method.
-Depending on the construction type and the infestation stage, we may use bait stations, localized corrective treatment, foaming, trenching, drilling, or targeted timber protection with monitoring points for follow-up assessment.
+We approach termite control as a long-term asset protection service rather than a one-time chemical visit.
+The site assessment checks mud tubes, live activity, timber moisture, hollow-sounding sections, expansion joints, and garden-to-building contact points before a control method is selected.
+Depending on the construction type and the infestation stage, we may use bait stations, localized corrective treatment, foaming, trenching, drilling, or targeted timber protection with monitoring points for follow-up review.

 Signs of infestation